EXTERIOR WARNING SIGNS

-Exterior home painting increases your home’s beauty and protects the structure from normal damage that occurs because of prolonged exposure to the outdoor elements.
+Exterior warning signs: House exterior painting increases your home’s beauty and protects the structure from typical damage that occurs because of prolonged exposure to the outdoor elements.
 Weather, even good weather, is unkind to all types of surfaces.
 Contrary to popular belief, the exterior home painting goes beyond aesthetics.
-When done properly, the top coat is the third to last step, before inspection and clean up.
-The key to a long-lasting paint job is preparing the exterior area to be it walls, windows, fascias & soffits barge-boards etc in order for the paint to stick.

 Does Your Home Need a New Coat of Paint?

-In addition to normal maintenance, we recommend performing a thorough examination of a home's exterior every 8 to 10 years.
+In addition to routine maintenance, we recommend performing a thorough examination of a home's exterior every 5 to 7 years.
 Walk around the entire perimeter, looking for any evidence that your paint is at the end of its useful life.
-Signs that you should paint vary in different environments, so we've compiled a helpful checklist for impacted climates:
+Signs that you should paint vary in different environments, so we've compiled a helpful checklist for impacted climates.

 EXPOSED WOOD WILL ROT.
-Severely damaged wood must be replaced, or repaired using something like the "Dulux Repair Care System", caulked and painted.
-In addition, rotting wood may compromise the overall structure of your home!
+Severely damaged wood must be replaced or repaired using something like the "Dulux Repair Care System", caulked and painted.
+Also, rotting wood may compromise the overall structure of your home!
 To test for wood rot, use a screwdriver to see if the wood breaks apart easily.

-EXTERIOR RENDER will crumble and fall apart. exterior render is laid over cement block; when water breaches through to the cement, draining becomes difficult.
-Rather than patching a crack caused by normal wear and tear, you may likely need to re-exterior render an entire surface.
+EXTERIOR RENDER.
+Will crumble and fall apart.
+Exterior render topcoat is laid over cement block; when water breaches through to the cement, draining becomes difficult.
+Rather than patching a crack caused by normal wear and tear, you may likely need to render an entire surface re-exterior.

 We know the warning signs and how to fix them.
-In addition to using top painting products, Intserv Painting understands how to fix minor wood rot, repair minor exterior renders, and we often include power washing as a preparation step for most home painting services (dependant age/condition of a building/structure).
+In addition to using top painting products, we understand how to fix minor wood rot, repair minor exterior renders.
+And we often include power washing as a preparation step for most home painting services (dependant age/condition of a building/structure).
 We are also very mindful that exterior painting is an investment.
 It's one of the reasons why we take the time to do the job right and are respectful while working at your home or commercial property.